alters-mit/sticky_mitten_avatar/Documentation/static_object_info.md

 - `segmentation_color`: The RGB segmentation color for the object as a numpy array.
 - `model_name`: [The name of the model.](https://github.com/threedworld-mit/tdw/blob/master/Documentation/python/librarian/model_librarian.md)
 - `audio`: [Audio properties.](https://github.com/threedworld-mit/tdw/blob/master/Documentation/python/py_impact.md#objectinfo)
+- `container`': If True, this object is container-shaped (a bowl or open basket that smaller objects can be placed in).

 ***